hpcleuven/VscDocumentation/source/compute/terminal/openssh_ssh_config.rst

 .. note::

    When choosing a port on a remote VSC system, it is good practice to use your VSC-number, since that would be unique.
-In the example above, the port number would be 50005 for VSC user ``vsc50005``.

 The tunnel can now be established as follows:

 .. code-block:: bash

-   $ ssh -N hpc_tunnel
+   $ ssh -N vsc.kuleuven.tunnel

 Modular configuration file